StockSharp/doc/en/topics/IndicatorMoneyFlowIndex.md

 # Money Flow Index

+**Money Flow Index (MFI)** calculates the difference between incoming and outgoing money flows.
+If the base value of the asset is below the difference, it indicates an increase in incoming money mass, meaning the market is bullish.
+If the opposite is observed, it means investors are leaving the instrument, and the market is bearish.
-**Money Flow Index (MFI)** is a technical oscillator that uses price and volume to determine overbought or oversold conditions in an asset.
-It can also be used to identify divergences that warn of changing the price trend.
+The indicator is a technical oscillator for determining overbought or oversold conditions in an asset.
+It can also be used to identify divergences that warn of a trend change in price.
 The oscillator moves between 0 and 100.

-To use the indicator, you must use the [MoneyFlowIndex](xref:StockSharp.Algo.Indicators.MoneyFlowIndex) class.
+To use the indicator, the [MoneyFlowIndex](xref:StockSharp.Algo.Indicators.MoneyFlowIndex) class should be used.

 ![IndicatorMoneyFlowIndex](../images/IndicatorMoneyFlowIndex.png)

-## Recommended content
+## See Also

 [MACD](IndicatorMovingAverageConvergenceDivergence.md)